capnproto/capnproto-java/index.md

 There's a lot left to do, and we'd love to have your help!
 Here are some missing pieces:

-- Setter methods for struct and list fields.
 - [Orphans](https://kentonv.github.io/capnproto/cxx.html#orphans).
 - [Dynamic reflection](https://kentonv.github.io/capnproto/cxx.html#dynamic_reflection).
 - Optimizations, e.g. iterators for `StructList` that update in place instead of allocating for each element.